Sum of Measures 1—5 (Total Package)

 |09B - International loans/grants|

 |11 - Other Economic Measures||

-April, Since U.S. dollar is the legal tender of Marshall Islands, there is no monetary measure and no exchange rate and BOP measures.
+April 2020, Since U.S. dollar is the legal tender of Marshall Islands, there is no monetary measure, as well as no exchange rate and BOP measures.

-(i) January 24, Travel restrictions from affected countries have been imposed; (ii) March 8, Entry of all international travelers by commercial flight has been suspended; (iii) April, To ensure food and other supplies, container vessels and fuel tankers have been exempted from entry restrictions, but with strict safety requirements including prohibition of human contacts and a minimum of 14 days between departure from ten restricted countries and arrival in Marshall Islands; (iv) May, To ensure continuity of transshipment services, a limited number of carrier vessels and purse seiners can enter Marshall Islands for transshipment, after spending 14 days at sea and only after clearance by corresponding agencies; and (v) Container vessels and fuel tankers that have a history of entering Majuro and Ebeye ports with same crew and corresponding health records can enter ports (no disembarkation) without 14-day quarantine [update].
+(i) 24 January 2020, Travel restrictions from affected countries have been imposed; (ii) 8 March 2020, Entry of all international travelers by commercial flight has been suspended; (iii) April 2020, To ensure food and other supplies, container vessels and fuel tankers have been exempted from entry restrictions, but with strict safety requirements including prohibition of human contacts and a minimum of 14 days between departure from ten restricted countries and arrival in Marshall Islands; (iv) May 2020, To ensure continuity of transshipment services, a limited number of carrier vessels and purse seiners can enter Marshall Islands for transshipment, after spending 14 days at sea and only after clearance by corresponding agencies; (v) Container vessels and fuel tankers that have a history of entering Majuro and Ebeye ports with same crew and corresponding health records can enter ports (no disembarkation) without a 14-day quarantine; (vi) 1 October 2021, Updated interim health travel advisory and restrictions: (a) an extension of the total suspension of international travelers coming into the RMI via air travel until 31 October 2021; (b) suspension of all domestic passenger air travel between Kwajalein and Majuro on international airlines; (vii) 1 November 2021, Extension of the total suspension of international travelers coming into the RMI via air travel until 30 November 2021 [update].

 |12C - Others||